Zendaya teases Euphoria could return for a lockdown ‘bridge episode’ with season 2 still on hold until ‘it’s really safe’

 After the pacey, cryptic season 1 finale saw Rue relapse and – quite possibly – die, Euphoria fans were relived when HBO confirmed a second run of the electric teen drama for 2020.

-However it now seems likely that the Euphoria season 2 release date will be pushed back until next year.
+However it now seems inevitable that the Euphoria season 2 release date will be pushed back until 2021, if not later.

 Zendaya said that the new run’s scripts have been completed and left her “just so excited”.